How to Set Up Call Forwarding in Australia

 This is why Trillet positions itself as a copilot, not a replacement.
 The conditional forwarding setup reinforces this.
 You stay in control.
 The AI fills gaps, it doesn't push you out of your own business.

 Most answering services charge $300-$900 monthly because they use humans who expect to handle every call.
 AI services that try to replace you completely cost $200-$500.
-Trillet costs $29 per month with 150 minutes included and no hidden telephony fees because it's designed to be backup, not primary reception.
+Trillet costs $49 per month with 150 minutes included, then $0.20 per minute, and no hidden telephony fees, because it's designed to be backup, not primary reception.
+You can see the full breakdown on the receptionist pricing page, and the complete AI receptionist guide walks through setup and ROI in more depth.

 If you want to test this approach, set up conditional forwarding with the codes above and try Trillet for a week.
 Your phone will still ring.
 You'll still answer most calls.
 The AI just catches what you miss.
 That's the difference between a copilot and a replacement.